LUV Long Put Strategy

 - What is a long put on LUV?

 - A long put on LUV is the long put strategy applied to LUV (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With LUV stock trading near $38.35, the strikes shown on this page are snapped to the nearest listed LUV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LUV stock at $44.25 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LUV chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are LUV long put max profit and max loss calculated?